Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Parent champions

 Do you live in York?
 Enjoy chatting to other parents, grandparents and carers?
-Know what's happening in your local community and enjoy finding out and helping others?!
-Then you could be a Parent Champion!
+Know what's happening in your local community and enjoy finding out and helping others?

 When it comes to finding out what is going on locally, parents and carers are often the best people to help.
 Your experience and local knowledge can help other parents and carers – because you have done it yourself!
 You can help others get the confidence and support they need at the time they need it.

-We’re looking for parents and carers like you, who can volunteer a few hours a week.
 Parent Champions make a real difference for their local community and there are lots of options how you can do this, depending on what suits you, by:

-• Providing a Warm Welcome in Family Hubs
+• providing a Warm Welcome in Family Hubs

-• Helping with arts and crafts sessions
+• helping with arts and crafts sessions

-• Raising confidence and self-esteem in parents, this could be by helping a parent/carer to visit a local parent and toddler group.
+• raising confidence and self-esteem in parents, this could be by helping a parent/carer to visit a local parent and toddler group

-• Encouraging parents to access services.
+• encouraging parents to access services

-• Helping shape York’s family services.
+• helping shape York’s family services

 Parent Champions are parent volunteers who give a few hours a week to talk to other parents about the local services available to them.
 Being parents, they can chat informally and share their own positive experiences of using local services.
 They meet parents in all sorts of places such as Family Hubs, Playgrounds, Libraries and Playgroups, wherever they feel their strengths are and what they would like to do.